ckadluba/AzureDevOpsTools/README.md

 ### Usage

-Remove all write permissions from the ACL of the repository "MyRepo" in project "MyProject" if organisation "myorganisation".
+Remove all write permissions from the ACL of the repository "MyRepo" in project "MyProject" in organisation "myorganisation".

 ```powershell
 .\Remove-AdoGitRepoWritePermissions.ps1 -OrgName "myorganisation" -ProjectName "MyProject" -RepoName "MyRepo"